blueCFD/Core/FAQ/bluecfd-core-read-only-installation.md

 (These commands are related to the introductory section of [chapter 2 on the OpenFOAM User Guide](https://cfd.direct/openfoam/user-guide/v4-tutorials/#x4-30002).)

-The actual location of where the `FOAM_RUN` folder is located, can be discovered by running the following commands:
+The actual location of folder the `FOAM_RUN` variable points to and where the user (home) folder is now located, can be discovered by running the following
+commands:

 ```
+cd
-cd $FOAM_RUN
+echo $FOAM_RUN
 explorer .
 ```

 This should open Windows Explorer, in the user's folder, for example at:

 ```
-C:\Users\John Smith\blueCFD-Core-2016\ofuser\ofuser-of4
+C:\Users\John Smith\blueCFD-Core-2016\ofuser\
 ```

 Where `C:\Users\John Smith\blueCFD-Core-2016\` is the folder that